-Example - “Radio broadcasting services” (Class 38) would be an appropriate identification when a radio station uses a mark, such as call letters, to indicate the source of its broadcasting services generally.
-On the other hand, if an applicant is using the name of a weekly comedy television show as a mark, “television broadcasting services” would not be appropriate because the mark does not serve to identify and distinguish the electrical transmission of the program.
-Instead, the applicant should identify the services as “television entertainment services in the nature of an ongoing series of comedy programs” (Class 41).
+Example - "Radio broadcasting" (Class 38) would be an appropriate identification when a radio station uses a mark, such as call letters, to indicate the source of its broadcasting services generally.
+On the other hand, if an applicant is using the name of a weekly comedy television show as a mark, "television broadcasting" would not be appropriate because the mark does not serve to identify and distinguish the electrical transmission of the program.
+Instead, the applicant should identify the services as "entertainment in the nature of ongoing television programs in the field of comedy" (Class 41).

 Generally, the identification of a service should not emphasize the method or manner by which the service is provided.
 However, in some circumstances, it may be helpful to include such information in a trailing phrase.

 Example - "Accounting services" (Class 35) is an acceptable identification of services; thus, whether this type of service is rendered online or through other means need not be mentioned.

 Example - "Dinner theaters" (Class 41) emphasizes the entertainment aspect associated with theater generally.
 The fact that dinner is also served at the theater performance is ancillary to the primary service of presenting the theatrical production.